Services

 Once all the black and white sketches are completed and approved by you the second installment payment is then required.

-Once that payment has been received work begins on the finished colored illustrations.
+Once the second installment payment has been received work begins on the finished colored illustrations.
 As before, like with the black and white sketches, I email the low resolution (email-friendly) color images to you for approval and you reply with either a change request or approval of the image.
-For the color illustrations you are allowed one revision to each color illustration.
+For the color illustrations you are allowed one revision to the colors (only) in each illustration.
 Should you require additional changes to the color beyond that one revision or should you require changes to the original sketch (before color was applied) then additional charges will apply.
-If a revision is required due to the fault of the illustrator then additional charges will not apply for the resulting revision.
+As before, if a revision is required due to the fault of the illustrator then additional charges will not apply for the resulting revision.

 After all the color illustrations have been completed and approved by you then the third (final) payment is required.